0install/docs/docs/specifications/feed.md

 : The date this implementation was made available, in the format `YYYY-MM-DD`.
 For development versions checked out from version control this attribute should not be present.

 `stability`
 : The default stability rating for this implementation.
 If not present, `testing` is used.
-See the stability section below for more details.
+See [Stability](#stability) for more details.

 `langs`
 : The natural language(s) which this package supports, as a space-separated list of languages codes (in the same format as used by the `$LANG` environment variable).
 For example, the value `en_GB fr` would be used for a package supporting British English and French.
 Supported since 0.48.
 Note that versions before 0.54 require the region separator to be `_` (underscore), while later versions also allow the use of `-` for consistency with the `xml:lang` format.